-The election authority shall prepare and have printed the ballots for the consolidated primary and consolidated elections.
+The election authority shall prepare and have printed the ballots for the Consolidated Primary and Consolidated Election.
 In optical scan jurisdictions, the signature of the election authority shall be printed on the front of the ballot.
 (10 ILCS 5/7-16, 7-20, 7-21, 16-3, 16-4.1, 24-11, 24B-18)

-Specimen ballots for the consolidated primary are distributed to each political party participating in the primary, to the election judges, and to the appropriate local election officials.
+Specimen ballots for the Consolidated Primary are to be distributed to each political party participating in the primary, to the election judges, and to the appropriate local election officials.
 The local election official shall publish a copy of the specimen ballot for their unit of local government and may do so as part of the notice posting.
 (10 ILCS 5/7-21)